PLATE: Plasticity-Tunable Efficient Adapters for Geometry-Aware Continual Learning: Low-Curvature Update Families

 \subsection{Designing low-drift update families without access to old-task data}

-The key ingredient to design such a low-drift update family without having to access the old-task data is redundancy in pretrained layers: deep neural networks are highly compressible \citep{han2015learning,han2015deep,hoefler2021sparsity,frankle2019lottery,morcos2018insights}, and this redundancy is often expressed as repeated/colinear weight directions and near-duplicate features \citep{you2021max,balestriero2019geometry}.
-We leverage this on the input side (approximate protection) and the output side (restricting plasticity to redundant channels):

-\begin{enumerate} \item \textbf{Input-side protection (weight-only approximate data-orthogonality).} Motivated by the weight-only construction in Section~\ref{sec:redundancy-datafree} and the drift-based design target in Section~\ref{sec:why-lowdrift}, we build an \emph{approximately protected} input subspace using redundancy: we group highly colinear neurons (a proxy for dominant pretraining-era feature directions) and use its orthogonal subspace to suppress interaction with those directions.
+The key ingredient to design such a low-drift update family without having to access the old-task data is redundancy in pretrained layers: deep neural networks are highly compressible, and this redundancy is often expressed as repeated/colinear weight directions and near-duplicate features \citep{you2021max,balestriero2019geometry}.
+We leverage this on the input side (approximate protection) and the output side (restricting plasticity to redundant channels): \begin{enumerate}[noitemsep] \item \textbf{Input-side protection (weight-only approximate data-orthogonality).} Motivated by the weight-only construction in Section~\ref{sec:redundancy-datafree} and the drift-based design target in Section~\ref{sec:why-lowdrift}, we build an \emph{approximately protected} input subspace using redundancy: we group highly colinear neurons (a proxy for dominant pretraining-era feature directions) and use its orthogonal subspace to suppress interaction with those directions.
 This mirrors orthogonality-style continual-learning constraints \citep{zeng2019owm,farajtabar2020ogd,saha2021gpm}, but in a fully data-free, weight-only manner, leveraging redundancy and compressibility in trained networks.